sheldarr/MedianVectorFilter/README.md

-# VectorMedianFilter
+# Vecto Median Filter

+## Description

+.NET implementation of Vector Median Filter.

-How to use <br />
+## How to use
-Invoke VectorMedianFilter.exe with two parameters filename and  maskSize <br />
+Invoke VectorMedianFilter.exe with two parameters filename and  maskSize

-Result will be saved in png file. <br />
+Result will be saved in png file.

-Examples <br />
+## Examples
-VectorMedianFilter.exe zaba.jpg 3 <br />
+VectorMedianFilter.exe zaba.jpg 3

-Constraints <br />
+## Constraints
-Mask size must be an odd number greater than 2 e.g. 3, 5, 7. <br />
+Mask size must be an odd number greater than 2 e.g. 3, 5, 7.
-For mask size greater than 3 the calculation can take few minutes (depends on image size). <br />
+For mask size greater than 3 the calculation can take few minutes (depends on image size).